Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/introduction.rst

 When you enabled material nodes, a material node and an output node were automatically added to the node editor.

-You can also split the 3D view in the default screen in two and change one into a *Node Editor*.
+You can also split the 3D View in the default screen in two and change one into a *Node Editor*.